juanaranjo94/backup-neweb-dreamcode/src/assets/posts/en/2022-may-05-Big-data.md

 ---
 metaTitle: Big Data and its analytics tools
-metaDescription: Discover the tremendous potential behind Big Data and tits analytics tools.
+meta_description: Discover the tremendous potential behind Big Data and tits analytics tools.
 title: The tremendous potential behind Big Data and its analytics tools.
 read: 3 -5 min
 date: May 5, 2022